2016 Freshmen Application Information

 - Visiting students must attain a minimum of a 2.0 GPA or they will be ineligible to register for further courses at SUNY New Paltz.

-- Students who are matriculated at another institution and wish to participate in the SUNY New Paltz Study Abroad program or the Legislative Gazette Internship are considered visiting students.
+- Students who are matriculated at another institution and wish to participate in the SUNY New Paltz Study Abroad program are considered visiting students.

 - Study Abroad applications can be found at: New Paltz Study Abroad